Joel Frankel Scholarship

 All of us who were close to Joel and loved him wish to thank Merrill College and the people who were involved in establishing the Fund.
 Somewhere, somehow, we know that all this caring would give Joel many good feelings and a sense of accomplishment.

 UCSC undergraduates are eligible, with priority given to Merrill College students, LALS majors and Politics majors focusing on Latin American and Latina/o issues, whose proposals reflect the founding spirit and vision that established the fund.
 (Refer to the “Philosophy” of Joel Frankel Memorial Scholarship on the LALS website.)
 Grants are awarded on the basis of merit and financial need.

 (200-400 words, typewritten)

 Budget proposals should estimate, as closely as possible, anticipated expenses for completion of this project.
-The budget should be itemized to include such things as: books, supplies, equipment, transportation, visas, passport fees, living expenses, etc. The budget proposal should include a statement of financial need and list other funds that have been solicited.
+The budget should be itemized and can include such things as: books, supplies, equipment, transportation, visas, passport fees, living expenses, etc. The budget proposal should include a statement of financial need and list other funds that have been solicited.
 Generally the scholarship committee offers awards in the amount of $500 for each field study project that is selected.

 Please submit at least one letter of support from a faculty member along with your project application.

-Students who are awarded scholarships are expected to prepare a written summary upon return that describes the actual field study undertaken.
-In addition, award recipients will share their experiences with the LALS, Merrill and wider UCSC communities through seminars, discussions, workshops, performances or exhibits.
+Students who are awarded scholarships are expected to prepare a written summary report upon theirreturn that describes the actual field study undertaken.
+In addition, award recipients will share their experiences with LALS, Merrill and wider UCSC communities through seminars, discussions, workshops, performances or exhibits.
 Copies of all work submitted (including written and audio/visual materials) will be placed in the permanent collections at Casa Latina and will be made available for review and use by UCSC community members.